Diva house

-Diva house or handbag house is an anthemic subgenre of house music that became most popular in gay clubs during the second half of the 1990s.
-The Encyclopedia of Contemporary British Culture defines handbag house as having "prominent female vocals, breakdowns, and a proliferation of piano 'stabs'."
-Modern diva house compositions use synth stabs and four on the floor rhythms.
+Diva house, also known as handbag house, is a subgenre of house music that emerged in the early 1990s and became popular in gay clubs during the second half of that decade.
+The Encyclopedia of Contemporary British Culture defines handbag house as featuring "prominent female vocals, breakdowns, and a proliferation of piano 'stabs'."
+Contemporary examples typically employ four on the floor rhythms and synthesized instrumental accents.

-Background
+History

-The term "diva house" was in use as early as July 1992, when Billboard magazine described "What Are We Doin'" by Dee Dee Simone as "iron-lunged diva-house".
-It is known for booming unisex vocals, sometimes sampled from other recordings.
-Such samples come from soul, disco, gospel recordings and even show tunes performed by singers like Bette Midler, Judy Garland, Liza Minnelli, and other gay icons.
-This bombastic genre can include songs performed by dance specialists as well as club remixes of pop songs by singers such as Beyoncé, Kylie Minogue, Cher, Patti LaBelle, Aretha Franklin, Mariah Carey, Whitney Houston, and Madonna.
+The term "diva house" was in use by at least July 1992, when Billboard described Dee Dee Simone's "What Are We Doin'" as "iron-lunged diva-house".
+The style is characterized by prominent vocals, often performed by or sampled from female singers.
+Source material has included soul, disco, gospel and musical theatre recordings, frequently drawing on performers who have been associated with gay audiences, such as Bette Midler, Judy Garland, and Liza Minnelli.
+The genre has also included club-oriented tracks and remixes of pop recordings by artists including Beyoncé, Kylie Minogue, Cher, Patti LaBelle, Aretha Franklin, Mariah Carey, Whitney Houston, and Madonna.